-Given that the number of SMEs in the UK is estimated to be around 5 million, and the number claiming in the 2015-16 year is around 2865, it is clear that much less than 0.5% of SMEs actually claimed R&D tax credits in last year.
+Given that the number of SMEs in the UK is estimated to be over 5 million, and the number claiming in the 2015-16 year is around 2865, it is clear that much less than 0.5% of SMEs actually claimed R&D tax credits in last year.
 Is this an accurate reflection of the R&D work actually done by SME?
 Around 39,000 different SMEs have claimed R&D Tax Credits since the scheme started in 2000 and 9,030 under the large company and Research and Development Expenditure Credit (RDEC) schemes, which launched in 2002-03 and 2013-14 respectively.
 This begs the question “Have a lot of SMEs stopped doing R&D or have many just stopped claiming R&D Tax Credits on the R&D they do”.

 At the current rates, an SME with £100k of qualifying R&D expenditure would be able to reduce their Corporation Tax bill by £26,000, or if they were loss making they could receive a credit in cash of up to £33,350.
 These sums can make a significant impact on R&D budgets.
 Effective R&D can make a massive impact on corporate success and the bottom line.
 One client explained to me that his company would need to generate sales of about £1m in order to have the same bottom line impact that his first R&D tax credit payment of £54,000 had made.
 Think about that.